ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 1. Run: `python create_masks.py --animal DKXX`
     1. This will read the thumbnail directory and create masks in the DKXX/preps/thumbnail_masked dir
     1. No need to use channel 2 or 3.
 It works solely on channel 1
-1. Run: `python create_clean.py --animal DKXX --channel 1 --rotation 1`
+1. Run: `python create_clean.py --animal DKXX --channel 1 `
-    1. Use the necessary rotations and flip/flop parameters
+    1. The necessary rotation and flip parameters must be in the scan run table
     1. Be careful with the rotation and flip.
-To do a 90 degree right rotation requires `--rotation 1 --flip flip`
+To do a 90 degree right rotation requires rotation=1
     1. View a few of the files in DKXX/preps/CH1/thumbnail_cleaned
+    1. full resolution on ratto one channel takes 863 minutes.
+When it is finished, check file count and make sure there are no small files, especially with high resolution.
 1. Run: `python create_alignment.py --animal DKXX --channel 1`
     1. This will create the DKXX/preps/elastix directory and a subdirectory for each file pair
     1. The elastix dir will be used to align the other channels and the full resoltions